LennyPhoenix/GCSE-CS-NEA/README.md

   - Create Debug Rect method: Takes `*args` and `**kwargs` for a pyglet rect and generates a debug rectangle for the AABB.
   - Get Debug Rect method: Returns the current debug rect, may be `None`.
   - Update Debug Rect method: Updates the position, width, and height of the current debug rect.
-- Body
+- Body (Inherits AABB)
-  - A kinematic body that can contain a set of AABB colliders.
-  - X, Y - Position
-  - VX, VY - Velocity
-  - Colliders - Set of AABB colliders
-  - Step method: Loop over each collider in self, then over every other body and collider in the physics space to determine the collision with the lowest collision time.
-Use this to determine how far to move, before running Resolve Collision.
+  - Move method: Gets nearest collision data and resolves by stopping at collision, returning the remaining velocity.
+  - Move and Slide: Repeatedly moves until velocity is zero.
+    > Check "Responses" section of the gamedev.net article for more details here.
+  - Get nearest collision: Loops over each bounding box in the space given and returns the collision data for the nearest collision.
     > This will very likely need optimising, look into spatial hashing and BB tree.
-  - Resolve Collision method: Takes a velocity, collision time, and collision normal and resolves the collision through either slide, push, stick or deflection resolution.
-    > Check "Responses" section of the gamedev.net article for more details here.
 - Space
-  - Really just needs to be a set of AABBs or Bodies.
+  - Really just needs to be a set of AABBs.
   - When optimising, maybe turn this into a spatial hash or BB tree.

 ## Progress